-A few years ago, catchphrases like ‘digital transformation’ may have appeared to be nothing more than jargon in a burgeoning high-tech sector.
-Today, digital transformation is a requirement for websites and mobile apps seeking to engage customers, maximize the conversion potential of sales funnels, and drive up ROI.
+A few years ago, phrases like “digital transformation” may have appeared to be nothing more than jargon in a burgeoning high-tech sector.
+Today, digital transformation is a requirement for companies seeking to engage customers with their websites and mobile apps, maximize the conversion potential of sales funnels, and drive up ROI.
 These overarching concepts are needed to increase customer engagement levels on e-commerce platforms.
 An effective way to do this – as evidenced by extensive market research – is self-service offerings.

 Why a Holistic Approach is Needed for Customer Experience

 The concept of customer experience is perhaps best defined as the overall quality of a consumer’s interactions with a company’s brand, products and services.
 In a digital sense, this relates to the customer’s interactions with the website through a digital interface – the PC, smartphone, tablet, etc.

 Given that every customer is unique in terms of browsing preferences, buying habits and behavior, pet peeves, and budget, it’s important to tailor websites accordingly.
 While many companies are focused solely on ROI measures; the truth is that multiple factors come into play.
 Ambiance settings, wait times, loading times, consistency, the nature of touch points, omni-channel support software, and visual consistency are just a few of the many factors that need to be measured in a 360-degree digital analytics solution and all contribute to the big data for funnel analysis.

 To learn more about the impact of digital customer experience on your funnel, read our white paper, The “3R’s” of digital customer centricity: Record, Replay, Respond.